nimscore/waio-shell/examples/README.md

 1. **simple-bar** - Start here to understand the basics
 2. **multi-surface** - Learn about multiple surfaces and callbacks
 3. **declarative-config** - See the alternative configuration approach
+4. **event-loop** - Explore event loop integration with timers and channels

 ## Common Patterns